RSPH Level 3/ 4 Diploma Course

 1. Portfolio general evidence criteria

-Assessors would expect evidence for attainment of all of the learning outcomes for a unit to be covered by no more than 10 pieces of evidence, although this may vary depending on the type of evidence produced.
+Assessors would expect evidence for attainment of all of the learning outcomes for each unit to be covered by 10 pieces of evidence (making up 50 pieces of evidence total in the completed portfolio).

 All evidence must be objective (i.e. based on facts).

-All work based evidence must be framed (i.e. include a title, date, your name and sign off box).
+All evidence pieces must include a title, date, candidate name and completed signed off by both the candidate and their mentor.

-Ensure all evidence is individually referenced and also signposted in the Candidate Assessment Summary Form (CAS form) for each of the practical units (3.6 - 3.10, 4.6 - 4 .10).
+Ensure all evidence pieces for each unit are indexed and signposted in the Candidate Assessment Summary Form (CAS form) for each of the practical units (x.6 - x.10).

-All evidence must be put into context (i.e. what is the piece of evidence and what is it demonstrating).
+All evidence must be put into context (i.e. introduce and explain what the piece of evidence is and what is it demonstrating).

-Each piece of evidence must be no more than 3 or 4 sides (A4) long - where evidence is longer than this (e.g. reflective diaries) then summarise this for portfolio presentation and leave original evidence in back up folder should assessors / verifiers ask to see it.
+Each piece of evidence must be no more than 3 or 4 sides (A4) long - where evidence is longer than this (e.g. reflective diaries) then summarise this for the portfolio.

 2. Unit specific evidence criteria